Apocalypse Now (1979, Francis Ford Coppola)

 Though, as Jonathan Rosenbaum points out in his review of the “Redux” version of the film (which I have not seen), the politics of Apocalypse Now are far more compassionate and respectful of the Vietnamese people than the disgustingly jingoistic The Deer Hunter, it’s still in line with the unfeeling tropes of the typical American war movie that makes little time for so much as a nuanced, much less actually critical, view of the role of the U.S. in foreign occupations.
 Up to a point, the film shows signs of considerable empathy toward the human cost of the war and seems observant of the tragedies and surreal insanity of the battles it documents, though it’s a far cry from something as brilliant and multifaceted as All Quiet on the Western Front.

-Much of the finer elements of the narrative are a result of the last-minute narration added by author Michael Herr, and they exist from a framework of awareness of and involvement with the intricacies of Vietnam.
-But as Willard’s inner dialogue moves suddenly from the solver of a mystery and audience vessel — he’s as stunned and horrified by the things he sees as we are — to sociopath, with the needless slaughter of an innocent woman on a boat after he refuses to postpone his journey to get her medical attention, rour sense of serious involvement with the film is rendered null and void, as if it transforms from Chinatown to Taxi Driver halfway through.
+Many of the finer elements of the narrative result from the last-minute narration added by author Michael Herr, and they exist from a framework of awareness of and involvement with the intricacies of Vietnam.
+But as Willard’s inner dialogue moves suddenly from the solver of a mystery and audience vessel — he’s as stunned and horrified by the things he sees as we are — to sociopath, with the needless slaughter of an innocent woman on a boat after he refuses to postpone his journey to get her medical attention, our sense of serious involvement with the film is rendered null and void, as if it transforms from Chinatown to Taxi Driver halfway through.
 When we’re in the dark and expected to respond to the poetics of Coppola, Herr, and John Milius’ (ugh) narrative, the film has vastly less to say, and sadly this is where it takes us by the hand and leads us.
-You’re reeled in with an enigma, then the enigma is nothing more than slam poetry night in a swamp with decaptitations, and the audience is virtually abandoned.
+You’re reeled in with an enigma, then the enigma is nothing more than slam poetry night in a swamp with decapitations, and the audience is virtually abandoned.

-But the elements of weirdness are what really give the film its mystical, eccentric quality; it is a filmed nightmare of stunning sights and sounds (its sound design by Walter Murch is, as in Coppola’s earlier The Conversation, the most impressive element of the film) and manages a more palpable atmosphere of menace, dread, and fear than any other war movie I have seen.
+But the elements of weirdness are what really give the film its mystical, eccentric quality; it is a filmed nightmare of stunning sights and sounds (its sound design by Walter Murch is, as in Coppola’s earlier The Conversation, possibly the most impressive element of the film) and manages a more palpable atmosphere of menace, dread, and fear than any other war movie I have seen.
 There are times when it is genuinely unnerving and scary; more often, it’s confusing, and hey, so is war.
 The degree to which Coppola is spending every moment creating and addressing a specific world somewhat excuses the running time, but it’s hard to get past how stylistically pretty he attempts to make everything, to say nothing of the emotional manipulation in diversions like the death of a young solider as a tape recorded message from his mother continues to play.
-And as Coppola himself seems to have known, the film builds to an anticlimax; Brando is too much of a behemoth, a King Kong figure, to be a proper bravura fruition for a film of such dazzling, sumptuous sights and colors (my god, the colors).
+And as Coppola himself seems to have known, the film builds to an anticlimax; Brando isn’t enough of a behemoth to be a proper bravura fruition for a film of such dazzling, sumptuous sights and colors (my god, the colors).
 But should a war film really be beautiful anyway?
 Dazzling and sumptuous?
 It’s what Coppola and cinematographer Vittorio Storaro leave us with, but I still have my questions.

 Coppola was suicidal during much of the making of Apocalypse Now, as documented by the footage his wife recorded and shot and later used in George Hickenlooper’s extraordinary documentary Hearts of Darkness, which frankly is a superior movie to this one.
 Truthfully, the film is hardly worth dying for, and it’s certainly too flawed to be considered a masterpiece of any sort, the ride impossibly bumpy, the thesis muddled, almost futile.
 But it goes out farther on the limb for the sake of nothing more than cinema than almost any other movie I can think of.
-Watching it for the second time recently on a bleak, stormy Sunday afternoon was among the more appropriately nerveracking and enveloping home viewing experiences I can think of.
+Watching it for the second time recently on a bleak, stormy Sunday afternoon was among the more appropriately nerve-racking and enveloping home viewing experiences I can think of.
 A round of applause, unqualified and sincere, for the agony of creation and the explosion of brilliance, however bumpy, that results.

 [Revised from a review initially posted in 2006.]